-Virtual Machine Appliances
+3.1 Virtual Machine Appliances

-Pre-Considerations
+3.1.1 Pre-Considerations

-This is a showcase of Graylog and its cluster mode.
-Please run this appliance always in a separated network that is isolated from the internet.
-Read also the notes about production readiness!
+The Graylog Virtual Machine Appliance was designed only as a showcase of Graylog and its cluster mode.
+This appliance is intended for proof of concept, testing, lab or other such applications.
+Please, deploy this appliance in a network that is isolated from the internet.
+In most cases, Graylog does not recommend using this appliance in a production environment.

+Please review the notes about production readiness!

-Download
+3.1.2 Download